-This research event aims to explore the meaning of ‘home’ through photographic representation, reflecting upon these personal and private spaces in relation to familial memory, versus the public and political implications of cultural belonging and ownership.
-The conference organisers, Dr. Sarah Bonner and Dr. Katrin Joost have selected a programme that considers a range of related topics, including notions of place and habitat, refugees and migration, loss and inheritance and memory and nostalgia.
+This research event aimed to explore the meaning of ‘home’ through photographic representation, reflecting upon these personal and private spaces in relation to familial memory, versus the public and political implications of cultural belonging and ownership.
+The conference organisers, Dr. Sarah Bonner and Dr. Katrin Joost selected a programme that considered a range of related topics, including notions of place and habitat, refugees and migration, loss and inheritance and memory and nostalgia.

-Co-ordinators from the Family Ties Network research group, Jacqueline Butler, Rosy Martin and Sally Waterman will be presenting their work in relation to the conference theme.
+Co-ordinators from the Family Ties Network research group, Jacqueline Butler, Rosy Martin and Sally Waterman presented their work in relation to the conference theme.

-Carlisle Photo are organising an accompanying exhibition to be shown in the Vallum gallery at the university, which will feature photographs by Rosy Martin.
+Carlisle Photo organised an accompanying exhibition in the Vallum gallery at the university, which featured photographs by Rosy Martin.

 ‘Photography and the Everyday’ 4th International Conference of Photography & Theory (ICPT2016), Nicosia Municipal Arts Centre, Cyprus (2nd-4th December 2016)

 Keynote Speakers: Martha Langford, John Stezaker, Lucia Nimcova

 The International Conference of Photography and Theory (ICPT) was created with the aim to provide an outlet for an interdisciplinary and critical theoretical exploration of photography and photographic practices.
 The 4th ICPT aimed to investigate the current meanings, distribution, materiality, impact, and affect of vernacular photography (or else everyday photography) in relation to our economy of images.